-"Local education agency" means a school district, charter school, or county office of education that is not subject to the control of city or county regulations related to solid waste, or as otherwise defined in 14 CCR Section 18982(a)(40).

-"Multifamily residential dwelling" or "multifamily residential premises" means of, from, or pertaining to a structure or structures containing greater than fourfive or more dwelling units in any vertical or horizontal arrangement on a single lot or building site.
-Multifamily premises do not include hotels, motels, or other transient occupancy facilities, which are considered commercial businesses.

-"Organic waste" means solid wastes containing material originated from living organisms and their metabolic waste products, including but not limited to food, green material, landscape and pruning waste, organic textiles and carpets, lumber, wood, paper products, printing and writing paper, manure, biosolids, digestate, and sludges or as otherwise defined in 14 CCR Section 18982(a)(46).
-Biosolids and digestate are as defined by 14 CCR Section 18982(a).means Organic waste includes food waste, food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste that is mixed in with food waste.

-"Organic waste generator" means a person or entity that is responsible for the initial creation of organic waste, or as otherwise defined in 14 CCR Section 18982(a)(48).

-"Non-organic recyclables" means non-putrescible and non-hazardous recyclable wastes including but not limited to bottles, cans, metals, plastics and glass, or as otherwise defined in 14 CCR Section 18982(a)(43).

-"Notice of violation (NOV)" means a notice that a violation has occurred that includes a compliance date to avoid an action to seek penalties, or as otherwise defined in 14 CCR Section 18982(a)(45) or further explained in 14 CCR Section 18995.4.

-"Paper products" include, but are not limited to, paper janitorial supplies, cartons, wrapping, packaging, file folders, hanging files, corrugated boxes, tissue, and toweling, or as otherwise defined in 14 CCR Section 18982(a)(51).

-"Permittee" means a person who holds a valid, unrevoked, and unexpired permit to collect or transport solid waste and recyclables issued pursuant to this chapter.

-"Printing and writing papers" include, but are not limited to, copy, xerographic, watermark, cotton fiber, offset, forms, computer printout paper, white wove envelopes, manila envelopes, book paper, note pads, writing tablets, newsprint, and other uncoated writing papers, posters, index cards, calendars, brochures, reports, magazines, and publications, or as otherwise defined in 14 CCR Section 18982(a)(54).

-"Prohibited container contaminants" means the following: (i) discarded materials placed in the blue container that are not identified as acceptable source separated recyclable materials for the City's blue container; (ii) discarded materials placed in the green container that are not identified as acceptable source separated green container organic waste for the City's green container; (iii) discarded materials placed in the grey container that are acceptable source separated recyclable materials and/or source separated green container organic wastes to be placed in City's green container; and, (iv) excluded waste placed in any container.
+- 7, Chapter 12, a site under common ownership or control that includes more than one large venue that is contiguous with other large venues in the site, is a single large venue.
+If the definition in 14 CCR Section 18982(a)(39) differs from this definition, the definition in 14 CCR Section 18982(a)(39) shall apply to this chapter. - "Local education agency" means a school district, charter school, or county office of education that is not subject to the control of city or county regulations related to solid waste, or as otherwise defined in 14 CCR Section 18982(a)(40). - "Multifamily residential dwelling" or "multifamily residential premises" means of, from, or pertaining to a structure or structures containing five or more dwelling units in any vertical or horizontal arrangement on a single lot or building site.
+Multifamily premises do not include hotels, motels, or other transient occupancy facilities, which are considered commercial businesses. - "Organic waste" means solid wastes containing material originated from living organisms and their metabolic waste products, including but not limited to food, green material, landscape and pruning waste, organic textiles and carpets, lumber, wood, paper products, printing and writing paper, manure, biosolids, digestate, and sludges or as otherwise defined in 14 CCR Section 18982(a)(46).
+Biosolids and digestate are as defined by 14 CCR Section 18982(a).
+Organic waste includes food waste, green waste, nonhazardous wood waste, and food-soiled paper waste that is mixed in with food waste. - "Organic waste generator" means a person or entity that is responsible for the initial creation of organic waste, or as otherwise defined in 14 CCR Section 18982(a)(48). - "Non-organic recyclables" means non-putrescible and non-hazardous recyclable wastes including but not limited to bottles, cans, metals, plastics and glass, or as otherwise defined in 14 CCR Section 18982(a)(43). - "Notice of violation (NOV)" means a notice that a violation has occurred that includes a compliance date to avoid an action to seek penalties, or as otherwise defined in 14 CCR Section 18982(a)(45) or further explained in 14 CCR Section 18995.4. - "Paper products" include, but are not limited to, paper janitorial supplies, cartons, wrapping, packaging, file folders, hanging files, corrugated boxes, tissue, and toweling, or as otherwise defined in 14 CCR Section 18982(a)(51). - "Permittee" means a person who holds a valid, unrevoked, and unexpired permit to collect or transport solid waste and recyclables issued pursuant to this chapter. - "Printing and writing papers" include, but are not limited to, copy, xerographic, watermark, cotton fiber, offset, forms, computer printout paper, white wove envelopes, manila envelopes, book paper, note pads, writing tablets, newsprint, and other uncoated writing papers, posters, index cards, calendars, brochures, reports, magazines, and publications, or as otherwise defined in 14 CCR Section 18982(a)(54). - "Prohibited container contaminants" means the following: (i) discarded materials placed in the blue container that are not identified as acceptable source separated recyclable materials for the City's blue container; (ii) discarded materials placed in the green container that are not identified as acceptable source separated green container organic waste for the City's green container; (iii) discarded materials placed in the gray container that are acceptable source separated recyclable materials and/or source separated green container organic wastes to be placed in City's green container and/or blue container; and, (iv) excluded waste placed in any container.